spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/5-multi-platform-deployment/2-multi-platform-task.md

 In this section we will launch `timestamp-task` in the default platform and then launch timestamp-task-2 in the practice platform.

-1. Click the play button associated with the `timestamp-task` task definition
+1. Click the option control associated with the `timestamp-task` task definition and select the **Launch** option.
    ![Launch timestamp-task](images/k8-k8-task-def-launch-timestamp-task.png)
 1. Now select the platform you want the `timestamp-task` to be launched, in this case the `default` namespace.
    ![Launch timestamp-task-platform-select](images/k8-k8-task-timestamp-platform-select.png)
-1. Click the `Launch the task` button at the bottom of the page.
+1. Click the `LAUNCH THE TASK` button at the bottom of the page.

 To verify the pod executed you can view the result via the task execution page or by launching the following `kubectl` command to view the pods in the `default` namespace: